Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 The accounting server controls write access to the S3 bucket.
 Registered users (not identities!) can request temporary credentials for AWS.
 All data is sent as JSON and UTF-8.

+### Required permissions for the AWS user
+The accounting server uses an AWS user to create the temporary credentials.
+He must have the following permissions:

+* "sts:GetFederationToken" to generate the credentials
+* "s3:GetObject" for read access
+* "s3:PutObject" for uploading
+* "s3:ListBucket" is used to find unreferenced files (not implemented)

+These permissions should only be granted for the Qabel box S3 bucket.

 ### Login
 The login method grants a new authentication token.